UniMainzGeo/LaMEM/docs/src/man/GettingStarted.md

 ## 2.4 Exercises
 If you are a new user of LaMEM, the best way for you to get familiar with the code is to do a few exercises.
 The ones below will also give you a bit of info about LaMEM along the way.
 All exercises employ the build-in geometry options of LaMEM (implying that the input model geometry is constructed with geometrical objects that are specified in the input file).
 All input files we will discuss are in the directory ```/input_files/BuildInSetups```.

-### 2.4.1 Exercise A: Falling Block setup
+## 2.4.1 Exercise A: Falling Block
 Run the Falling Block direct test from the build in setups (```/BuildInSetups/FallingBlock_DirectSolver.dat```) and inspect the input file with a text editor to get a feeling for the parameters that are specified there.

 This example uses a socalled **direct** solver, which the recommended method for 2D setups as it is more robust in cases with large viscosity contrasts.
 Yet, it is too slow for large 3D simulations, which will require "multigrid" solvers (that unfortunately don't work always very well with large viscosity contrasts and require somewhat more tuning and expertise).
 PETSc itself does not have build-in parallel direct solvers, but you can install PETSc with SUPERLU_DIST and MUMPS which are two packages that.
 LaMEM automatically uses those if they are available.

 Once the simulation is finished, it should give a setup that is fairly similar to the falling spheres discussed above, but with a square block.

-### 2.4.2 Exercise B: Falling Block test setup with different blocks
+## 2.4.2 Exercise B: Falling Block + different blocks
 Change the input file (and save it under a new name, to not confuse GIT later) to include the following features:
 * Use a smaller block (0.2 in size in each of the directions).
 * Include a total of 3 blocks, centered around (0.8,0.8,0.8), (0.3,0.3,0.3), and (0.1, 0.3, 0.8) which refer to the (x,y,z) coordinates, respectively.